skienzmatishun/rippreport/content/p/vote-2026/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A collage of campaign posters for Baldwin County elections features candidates and offices, including Sheriff, County Commissioner, and local posts
+summary: Ahead of the May 19th primary election, we spotlight every critical seat on the ballot from sheriff to county commission.
+PAC money and lobbyist handouts buy political fliers for tired incumbents while the Good Ole Boys rig absentee voting boxes.
+Citizens must vote for reformers like Matt McKenzie and Jeremiah Giles to smash the corrupt machine once and for all.
 ---
 One day to go for the primary elections.
 Please vote and ask your neighbors as well to vote.